Alex-From-Fargo/HTMLweb-pages-and-apps/README.md

-# HTMLweb-pages-and-apps
+# SharePoint Tips and Tricks
-A repository to showcase what I can do
+A repository to showcase what is capable in SharePoint with just a few snippets of code